risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-source.md

 When a source is created, RisingWave does not ingest data immediately.
 RisingWave starts to process data when a materialized view is created based on the source.
 :::

+## Watermarks

+RisingWave supports generating watermarks when creating a source.
+Watermarks are like markers or signals that track the progress of event time, allowing you to process events within their corresponding time windows.
+The [`WATERMARK`](../sql-watermarks.md) clause should be used within the `schema_definition`.
+For more information on the syntax on how to create a watermark, see [Watermarks](../sql-watermarks.md).

 ## Change Data Capture (CDC)

 Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.